 Inspired by the infinity mirror system we used in a previous artwork, we decided to build a larger version, substantial enough for people to stand inside and become a part of the artwork.

-The Infinity Mirror World is an installation which features video art on a back wall, reflected in mirror on four sides.
+The Infinity Mirror World is an experiential installation which features video art on a back wall, reflected in mirror on four sides.
 Standing 8 ft high and 8ft wide, the internal reflections give the appearance that it is much larger than it is.
-When standing inside the mirror box, it appears from the outside that the person has stepped in to the video itself.
+When standing inside the mirror world, it appears from the outside that the person has stepped in to the video itself.
 The mirrors are angled slightly inwards so the repeating reflections cause a virtual globe shape to be created, inspiring the name: Infinity Mirror World

 It is ideally suited for full body selfies and video selfies, where people can stand inside the mirror box and be photographed as though they are floating in the mirror world.
 We’ve used the system using both rear projection video, as well as LED wall behind the mirror box, and both work very well for photographs and in-the-moment engagement.